top of page

 My practice begins with the material itself.
 Each fibre carries a story—its texture, its character, the rhythm of the season in which it was grown and these qualities shape the work as much as my own hand.
 I work in dialogue with natural materials, responding to their possibilities and allowing the material to guide the direction of the work.
 This approach keeps the process at the heart of every piece, and allows each work to carry traces of its making.

 The journey from raw fibre to finished piece is as important as the work itself.
+This process can take many days or weeks depending on the scale of the piece.
 I aim to make this process visible - through texture, layering and surface detail - so that the viewer can sense the material’s path as much as my part in it.
 Each work is a record of interaction between nature, fibre and the act of making.

 SUSTAINABILITY & SLOW MAKING